core-wg/resource-directory/draft-ietf-core-resource-directory.md

 `_core-rd._tcp` (for CoAP over TCP) or `_core-rd-tls._tcp` (for CoAP over TLS)` defined in this document.
-(For the WebSocket transports of CoAP, no service is defined as DNS-SD is typically unavailable in environments where CoAP over WebSockets).
+(For the WebSocket transports of CoAP, no service is defined as DNS-SD is typically unavailable in environments where CoAP over WebSockets is used).

 The selection of the service indicates the protocol used, and the SRV record points the client to a host name and port to use as a starting point for the URI discovery steps of {{discovery}}.